 It’s necessary to understand the differences between intervention and treatment, which are both components of a successful recovery.
-Specialists with Recovery Treatment Substance Abuse describe an intervention as a procedure wherein friends and family convince a family member, friend, or loved one to go to a rehab facility so they are able to address their drug and/or alcohol addiction.
-It should be specifically stated that an intervention is NOT rehab, and is commonly enough to solely discourage an individual to cease addictive patterns.
-For the best chance of success, treatment centers like Recovery Treatment Substance Abuse educate clients about the illness of drug and alcohol dependency, what triggers potential relapses, and how one can sustain longterm recovery.
-Recovery Treatment Substance Abuse very strongly suggests following up an intervention straight away with a rehabilitation program, ideally on the same day.
+Our specialists describe an intervention as a procedure wherein friends and family convince a family member, friend or loved one to go to a rehab facility so they can address their drug and/or alcohol addiction.
+It should be specifically stated that an intervention is NOT rehab, and rarely enough to discourage an individual to cease addictive patterns.
+For the best chance of success, treatment centers like ours educate patients about the illness of drug and alcohol dependency, what triggers potential relapses and how one can sustain long-term recovery.
+We very strongly suggest following up an intervention straight away with a rehabilitation program, ideally on the same day.

-For Immediate Assistance, Contact Recovery Treatment Substance Abuse As Soon As Possible!
+For Immediate Assistance, Contact Our Team As Soon As Possible!